Zennoon/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 12-combinations: The script first uses brace expansion to produce the combinations, then the tr command inserts a new line after each combination, finally it uses grep -v to display everything except 'oo'

-13-print_float: The script uses the bc command to define the scale (number of digits after floating point)
+13-print_float: The script uses the printf command to round the number to 2 digits